Daedren/MangaManage/README.md

   - TODO: Cache it

 # Future plans
-Nothing really.
+Nothing really, some ideas:
 - Perhaps upscale if some scans are found to be of bad resolution.
-- Information about missing chapters in the push notification
+- Information about missing chapters and errors in the push notification
-- Fill in 'AlternativeSeries' in the metadata.
-Especially useful when looking up the exact name on Anilist.
 - Perhaps make the archive folder have series' names again for those who read directly from the cbz folders
   - Or provide a folder with symlinks/hardlinks